CloudLabsAI-Azure/Cloud-Native-Application/labguide/getting-started.md

 - Understanding Docker concepts such as containers, images, and Dockerfiles.
 - Knowledge of MongoDB data structures and Azure Cosmos DB capabilities for effective migration.
-- Basic understanding of Kubernetes concepts including pods, deployments, and services, as well as Azure Kubernetes Service (AKS).
+- Basic understanding of Kubernetes concepts, including pods, deployments, and services, as well as Azure Kubernetes Service (AKS).
 - An active Azure subscription with appropriate permissions to create and manage resources.
 - General understanding of cloud services, container orchestration, and scaling strategies.
 - Proficiency in using command-line tools and interfaces, such as Azure CLI and Docker CLI.